Speak to a qualified cancer nurse

 - certain types of cysts in the pancreatic duct known as intraductal papillary mucinous neoplasms (IPMNs) – these should be assessed by an appropriate specialist

 - stomach infections caused by the Helicobacter pylori bacteria (which can also cause stomach ulcers)

 - family history and inherited conditions

-- workplace exposure to some pesticides, dyes or chemicals.
+- workplace exposure to certain pesticides, dyes or chemicals.

 Most people diagnosed with pancreatic cancer do not have a family history of the disease.
-About one in 10 people who develop pancreatic cancer have an inherited faulty gene that increases the risk of developing pancreatic cancer.
+Only about 5–10% of people who develop pancreatic cancer have inherited a faulty gene that increases the risk of developing pancreatic cancer.

-You may have an inherited faulty gene if:
+You may have inherited a faulty gene linked to pancreatic cancer if: